ViktorC/PararealML/README.md

     * Code:
         * C:
             * The serial solution of a 1D diffusion equation by discretising along the spatial dimension using the finite difference method and applying the Euler method to the resulting system of ODEs
-            * The parallel solution of the rabbit population differential equation in a parareal framework built on top of POSIX threads using the Euler method as _G_ and RK4 for as _F_
+            * The parallel solution of the rabbit population differential equation in a parareal framework built on top of POSIX threads using the Euler method as _G_ and RK4 as _F_
         * Python:
             * A port of the C code to Python using `mpi4py` allowing for different time step sizes across the two operators _G_ and _F_
 * Project presentation